pocco81/true-zen.nvim/README.md

 }
 ```

-Additionally there are some settings that you could use to control how the UI looks from TrueZen (They will only be available if `store_and_restore_settings` is set to `false` in the `minimalits = {}` table, however it's not recommended to do so):
+Additionally, there are some settings that you could use to control how the UI looks from TrueZen (They will only be available if `store_and_restore_settings` is set to `false` in the `minimalist = {}` table, however it's not recommended to do so):

 ```
 bottom = {
   hidden_laststatus = 0,